ianquigley-sap/clouderp-ai-handson-2024/exercises/ex1/README.md

-#  Exercise 1 - Generate an SAP Fiori elements application from business requirements
+#  Exercise 1 - Generate an SAP Fiori app from business requirements

-In this exercise, we will create an **SAP Cloud Application Programing** (CAP) Project with an **SAP Fiori elements** application using a floorplan for OData V4.
-The application will be automatically generated from a business requirements document that you will provide.
+In this exercise, we will create an **SAP Cloud Application Programing** (CAP) project together with an SAP Fiori app using a floorplan provided by SAP Fiori elements for OData V4.
+The project will be automatically generated from a business requirements document that you will provide.

 ## Exercise 1.1 Launching the SAP Fiori tools AI Automated Generator